 Diabetic Retinopathy Treatment

 The treatment of diabetic retinopathy involves retinal laser therapy.
 If the neovascularization has not been treated and the patient bleeds into the vitreous humor, they may require surgery to remove the blood.

 Although the disease is difficult to manage, early detection and prevention play a vital role.
-Keeping diabetes under control will help reduce the risk for developing diabetic retinopathy.
-All patients regardless of level of vision or insulin control require an annual dilated funduscopic examination.
+Keeping diabetes under control will help reduce the risk of developing diabetic retinopathy.
+All patients, regardless of level of vision or insulin control, require an annual dilated funduscopic examination.

 Diabetic Retinopathy Care in Dade and Broward Counties

 If you suspect you may have diabetic retinopathy or if you have diabetes and want to prevent this condition, visit the experts at Aran Eye Associates.
 We will use state-of-the-art techniques and equipment to get you a definitive diagnosis and effective treatment.
 Contact us at (305) 442-2020 to schedule a consultation, or use our convenient online Request an Appointment form to arrange your visit.